Scanner Class tutorial with examples in java

 and String

-.
-Internally Scanner class in Java uses a regular expression to parse the input using the default space delimiter.
-Scanner class introduced in Java 1.5 onwards
+class in Java uses a regular expression to parse the input, employing the default space delimiter.

-How to declare Scanner class in java?
+How to Declare the Scanner Class in Java?

 public final class Scanner